rclone/rclone/docs/content/union.md

 #### Policy descriptions

-THe policies definition are inspired by [trapexit/mergerfs](https://github.com/trapexit/mergerfs) but not exactly the same.
+The policies definition are inspired by [trapexit/mergerfs](https://github.com/trapexit/mergerfs) but not exactly the same.
 Some policy definition could be different due to the much larger latency of remote file systems.

 | Policy           | Description                                                |
 |------------------|------------------------------------------------------------|